freecode23/real-time-2D-mapping/README.md

 ## Step 2.
 Run LiDAR driver in Raspberry Pi

 1. ssh into your Pi from your PC terminal:
 ```
 ssh ubuntu@10.42.0.215
 ```

-2. Add the authority to write to USB serial:
+3. Add the authority to write to USB serial:
 ```
 ls -l /dev |grep ttyUSB
 sudo chmod 666 /dev/ttyUSB0
 ```

-3. Clone this repository.
-This will be your catkin workspace directory.

 4. cd into the workspace directory and run:
 ```